steventango/cmput-412-website/exercise-3.md

 Most of the drifting came up when we attempted to take a turn.
 Our recording starts off by turning, since it initially faced to the right, so our odometry is drifting quite hard right away.
-We learned in class that turns introduce much mroe noise than forward driving, so this adds up.
+We learned in class that turns introduce much more noise than forward driving, so this adds up.

 ## **Did adding the landmarks make it easier to understand where and when the odometry drifted?**

 Quite a bit.
-Especially at areas that are dense with landmarks, like the intersections, we're able to really quickly tell how far the duckiebot has dirifted.
-In our video this particularly shows itself aroudn the middle, when the bot is an entire intersection ahead of where rviz seems to show it.
+Especially at areas that are dense with landmarks, like the intersections, we're able to really quickly tell how far the duckiebot has drifted.
+In our video this particularly shows itself around the middle, when the bot is an entire intersection ahead of where `rviz` seems to show it.

 ## Deliverable 4: Attach the generated transform tree graph, what is the root/parent frame?